 The Mayes Team School Bus Conversion

 In order to get some happy family time, the US-based couple Gabriel and Debbie Mayes opted for a school bus conversion.
 They have transformed a 2000 Thomas High Top school bus into a cozy mobile home, with a roof deck, full kitchen and sleeping space for up to eight.
 The floor plan is interesting – the kitchen and living area share the same room while kids’ room and master bedroom are concealed behind doors.

 The complete white color scheme fills a modernist flair to interiors.
 In the kitchen, there are a lot of overhead shelves and a drop-down dining/work table.
 Small interior design ideas like installing shoe storage near door make it easy to keep the mobile home clean.
 Some other notable features of this converted school bus home are 250-square-feet of living space, floor to ceiling height of 6′ 5″, and two sofas that convert into a queen-sized bed.

 School Bus Conversion on a Budget

-Renovated by Tessa and Jacob for just $9,244, this bus home is largely built using reclaimed materials to lower the cost.
+Renovated by Tessa and Jacob for just $9,244, this free to wander bus home is largely built using reclaimed materials to lower the cost.
 There is massive use of repurposed wood for cabinets, table and other furniture.
 It features a cozy sitting area that doubles as a guest bed, a full kitchen with plenty of counter space and dining area, and a double bed at the back.
 The space covered up by all the wheel wells is utilized for storage.

 School Bus Conversion by Mid West Wanderers